sihordevopsua/sihordevopsua/README.md

-# Hi there, I'm Ihor Savchak 👋
+# Hi there, I'm DevOps 👋

 I'm a passionate **DevOps Engineer** based in Uzhhorod, Ukraine 🇺🇦, with 3+ years of experience in automation, scripting, and cloud infrastructure.
 I love building efficient, scalable solutions using cutting-edge tools and technologies.